madetech/handbook/roles/principal_technologist.md

 Making work as fabulous as possible:

 * 💻 [Work Ready](../benefits/work_ready.md) – We'll buy you a Macbook, ergonomic equipment, books, conferences, training, and more
-* 💡 [Learn Tech](../guides/learning/README.md) – We spend every Friday afternoon learning rather than working
+* 💡 [Learning](../guides/learning/README.md) – We offer 12 days per year of personal learning time and a £300 personal learning budget
 * 🍽️ [Friday Lunches](../benefits/friday_lunch.md) – We randomly match up 8 colleagues every Friday and pay for lunch
 * 🍻 [Friday Drinks](../benefits/friday_drinks.md) – We pay for social drinks on a Friday